The 3 steps to buying a car from private sale

 As a condition of the loan, the lender might also require you to take out comprehensive insurance over the vehicle, and for the lender to be named on the policy.

-The interest rate offered varies in relation to this perceived risk.
-Obviously the loans representing the lowest risk attract the lowest interest rate, and vice-versa.
+Car loan interest rates vary in relation to this perceived risk — car loans representing the lowest risk to a lender will attract the lowest interest rate, and vice-versa.
 This is why it’s important to manage your debts responsibly and do all you can to maintain a good credit history.

 How much can I borrow?

 Most private sale car loan lenders offer loans from $5,000 and upwards.
 The amount you can borrow will also be dictated partly by your financial profile as a borrower — lenders will need assurance you can comfortably service a loan, and larger loan amounts present more risk to lenders.

 Private Sale Car Loan Minimum and Maximum Amounts